 H. Benjamin Diaz, Painter

 H. Benjamin Diaz began drawing when he was five years old but it was not until his pent-up creative energies emerged after his retirement from the Air Force.
 He feels fortunate to have undertaken art as a retiree and believes that his years and wealth of experience have made him a more emotional artist.
+For more information, visit his website.

 Watercolor is the medium he pursued first because of its unique challenges and versatility.
 Diaz feels that he has developed his own unique style as he mastered this very challenging medium.
 His images vary from still lifes to human and animal portraiture.
 Diaz is most intrigued with unusual lighting effects such as reflections.
 As a realistic artist, Daiz’ objective is to create one painting from many photographs that create a singular composition.